tharangachaminda/tharangachaminda/README.md

 ## 🚀 About Me
 I am a highly experienced full stack developer with over 10 years of expertise in web application development, specializing in PHP and JavaScript front-end development.

-In addition to my web development proficiency, I possess valuable experience in creating mobile apps using React Native, I have dabbled in Bluetooth Low Energy (BLE) applications, leveraging his expertise in C language and working with Nordic BLE chips.
+In addition to my web development proficiency, I possess valuable experience in creating mobile apps using React Native, I have dabbled in Bluetooth Low Energy (BLE) applications, leveraging my expertise in C language and working with Nordic BLE chips.

 My passion for technology extends beyond traditional software development.
 I am an avid Data Science enthusiast, constantly exploring new algorithms, tools, and techniques to extract valuable insights from complex datasets.